baurzhan-kenzhemukhanov/MonolithicAdventureGame-Homework-1/docs/docs/Readme.md

 ### Level Management
 - Controls level progression
-- Manages enemy and item spawning
+- Manages rivals and item spawning
 - Tracks level completion conditions

 ## Expansibility
 The updated design makes it easy to add:
-1. New Enemy Types: Create new class extending `Enemy`
+1. New Rivals Types: Create new class extending `Rivals`
 2. New Items: Implement `IItem` interface
 3. New Combat Mechanics: Extend `CombatManager`
 4. New Level Types: Add to `LevelManager`